-Adaptation was difficult for the British brand
+The adaptation was difficult for the British brand

 In 2013, the British online fashion and beauty store entered the Chinese market while also setting up domestic operations, ASOS did not choose to ship straight from the UK.
 The ASOS CEO was often quoted in the press, discussing the complex regulations of the clothing business in China.
-In 2014, the fashion brand struggled with labelling and China post, which reportedly caused issues.
+In 2014, the fashion brand struggled with labeling and China post, which reportedly caused issues.
 Even though the Chinese postal service had opened up in the past five or six years, becoming less protectionist and providing better service, it still caused headaches.
 In the early days of ASOS online, Chinese customers had to pay import taxes on the clothes.
-As soon as the local warehouse was built, the problem vanished but others appeared such as labelling (materials, washing instructions, etc.).
+As soon as the local warehouse was built, the problem vanished but others appeared such as labeling (materials, washing instructions, etc.).

-The labelling process proved to be difficult when dealing with hundreds of other brands.
+The labeling process proved to be difficult when dealing with hundreds of other brands.
 The time required to get used to the Chinese regulations was too long for ASOS which reported over £4 million loss in the last financial year (approx. $5.3 million).

 Marketing to China it's also an Agency